hientv1999/Dr.ESP32/README.md

 Follow [this tutorial](https://randomnerdtutorials.com/raspberry-pi-apache-mysql-php-lamp-server/) to install the LAMP Server on Raspberry Pi 4.
 ### Programming for Raspberry Pi 4
 1. Preparing Your MySQL Database:
-    * Open your browser and type http://Your-Raspberry-Pi-IP-Address/phpmyadmin)
+    * Open your browser and type `http://A/phpmyadmin` where A is the Raspberry Pi IP Address
     * Login by the account you setup before
     * Select the `Databases` menu at the top, complete the `Create database` fields by the drop down menu:
       * esp_data